pippinbarr/cart253-2017/slides/04-Objects-and-style/04-objects-and-style.md

 # Commenting

 - The Pong code template for the midterm is commented thoroughly but not excessively
-- Every file should have an _introduction_ at the top that explains it
+- Every file should have an _introduction at the top_ that explains it
-- Every _function_ and _method_ should have an _explanation_
+- Every _function_ and _method_ should have an _explanation_ above it
-- Any _potentially confusing/difficult line_ should have an _explanation_
+- Any _potentially confusing/difficult line_ should have an _explanation_ above it
 - Comments should be written in _plain language_
 - They should _not_ just restate exactly what the code does
+- Comments should be _above_ the aspect they are describing

 ---